retrohacker/documentation/04-browser.md

 catPic.renderTo('#imageGoesHere')
 ```

-The `File` object figures out the appropriate elements based on mimetype,
+The `File` object figures out the appropriate elements based on file type,
 builds them, and adds them to the page.
 Video and audio get streaming players.
 Images are displayed.
 PDFs get an iframe, etc.